adougherty/random-everything-generator/README.md

 Random Everything Generator gives the user acccess to nearly 250 collections of random tables to describe just about anything.

+## Support
+If you like this module, and would like to support my efforts, please visiy my **[Patreon](https://www.patreon.com/darthcluck)**.
+Patreon supporters will have access to even more tables!

+If you would like to contact me, you can find me on Discord `DarthCluck#3518`

 ## Generating Something

 To get started, click on the Rollable Tables tab in Foundry, and click on the new button "Randomly Generate."